-Picking the best smartwatch is tougher than ever, given the breadth of choice on offer.
+Picking the best smartwatch is tougher than ever in 2017, given the breadth of choice on offer.
 With Samsung and Apple innovating and a strong field of Android Wear watches from big designers like Fossil, Nixon and Casio, there's never been a better time to buy.

 We've completely overhauled our top smartwatch guide to try and help those looking to make the right decision...

 Best overall smartwatch

 With the Series 2 Apple has shifted the focus to health and fitness, adding GPS to the mix for accurate run tracking without needing to carry your iPhone around.
 The Series 2 is also waterproof and offers an array of swim tracking and metrics.
 Apple has also introduced a new Breathe app to help you relax.
 The objective is clear: Apple is making a big play for sports watch owners.